KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 ```

 The skin contains an array called `joints`, which lists the indices of the nodes that define the skeleton hierarchy.
 Additionally, the skin contains a reference to an accessor in the property `inverseBindMatrices`.
 This accessor provides one matrix for each joint.
 Each of these matrices transforms the geometry into the space of the respective joint.
 This means that each matrix is the *inverse* of the global transform of the respective joint, in its initial configuration.

-In the given example, this inverse of the initial global transform is the same for both joint nodes:
+In the given example, joint `0` does not have an explicit transform, meaning that its global transform is the identity matrix.
+Therefore, the inverse bind matrix of joint `0` is also the identity matrix.

+Joint contains a translation about 1.0 along the y-axis.
+The inverse bind matrix of joint `1` is therefore

     1.0   0.0   0.0    0.0
     0.0   1.0   0.0   -1.0
     0.0   0.0   1.0    0.0
     0.0   0.0   0.0    1.0

-This matrix translates the mesh about -1 along the y-axis, as shown Image 20b.
+This matrix translates the mesh about -1.0 along the y-axis, as shown Image 20b.

 <p align="center">
 <img src="images/skinInverseBindMatrix.png" /><br>